valerizaykov/workingParcel/README.md

-# workingParcel yii 2.0 framework project
+# WorkingParcel yii 2.0 framework project
 #### Working parcel is a mini project which is written via GII - a design tool provided by yii 2.0 which can generate
 #### CRUD operations the project itself has the following implemented:
 1. We Can create parcels which has "name" , "culture" - which we grow on it and a "total area" in square meters.